Hayden's Ferry Review

 At HFR, we believe that as a literary journal we have the responsibility to publish creative work that reflects diverse experiences, identities, and cultures on both a national and global scale.
 We are especially committed to uplifting the voices of those who have long been marginalized and underrepresented.

-Art submissions are open year-round and always free but during the months that we are open for other genre submissions, we will have 50 free submissions in each genre for underrepresented voices.
+Art submissions are open year-round and always free but during the months that we are open for other genre submissions, we will have at least 50 free submissions in each genre for underrepresented voices.
 If you consider yourself to fit into this category, please submit for free to “Free Submissions for Underrepresented Writers.”
 Among the many types of underrepresentation that exist in literature, we particularly encourage Black, Indigenous, People of Color, and those who belong to the LGBTQIA+ and disability communities to submit to HFR.

 We do not discriminate on any impermissible basis, including race, ethnicity, national origin, sex, or disability.
 Anyone without regard to these categories is welcome to submit as an underrepresented writer if they consider their experiences or identities to be underrepresented in the literary industry.